 The Protean design pack

-The Protean system can be designed to meet the specific requirements of the selected overhead line route.
-To ensure the Protean installation is carried out safely and meets the design specifications, a complete design pack is produced for each design.
-The design contains as a minimum the following drawings and documents:
+To ensure the Protean installation is carried out safely and meets the design specifications, a complete design pack is produced for each bespoke design.
+The design pack contains as a minimum the following drawings and documents:

 · Protean general arrangement and erection drawings

 · Protean foundation design with drawings and calculations

 · Geotechnical survey data